-There recently was a lapse in our Sunday school curriculum at our church due to an ordering issue and the adults were discussing what to do during the interim while we waited on the new books.
-The regular curriculum is themed across all levels – preschool, elementary, middle school, high school, adults – so we can discuss it as a family all week long.
+There was a lapse in our Sunday school curriculum at the church we attended in Germany due to an ordering issue and the adults were discussing what to do during the interim while we waited on the new books.
+The Concordia Lenten curriculum is themed across all levels – preschool, elementary, middle school, high school, adults – so we can discuss it as a family all week long.

 My husband spoke up (bless him): “We do!
-We talk about the Sunday school lessons after church with the kids every week and read the Bible every night.
-Jen teaches the kids all sorts of Bible lessons every morning.”
+We talk about the Sunday school lessons after church with the kids every week and we read the Bible together every night.
+Jennifer teaches the kids all sorts of Bible lessons every morning with our homeschool.”

 We love reading Amon’s Adventure: A Family Story for Easter.
 The kids almost have all those books memorized, but we still enjoy them!

-We’re reading The Bronze Bow every evening right before bed, which was a title listed in our history curriculum.
+We read The Bronze Bow one year at bedtime, which was a title listed in our history curriculum.
+We love historical fiction!